+Read our Oktoberfest 2013 guide to celebrations in your state.
 Oktoberfest is the first event on the Funtober schedule.
-Celebrated by millions around the world, we couldn’t ignore it just because it starts in September.
+Find your dirndl or lederhosen.
+Plan a trip.
+Enjoy German beer and food.
+Read our guide to the festivals celebrated by millions around the world.
+We couldn’t ignore it just because it starts in September.
 It’s THE October festival.

 We’ve got all the information here that you need to get October off to a killer start.
 Need help planning your trip to Munich?
 Done.
 Can’t get the time off work and want to enjoy Oktoberfest locally?
 You’re set.
 We’ve spent countless hours finding local Oktoberfests in the United States as well as putting together Oktoberfest party ideas for those who prefer to do it yourself.